2020PB/police-brutality/CONTRIBUTING.md

 There are many ways you can contribute to this effort.

-We need people to identify and research incidents, ensure that the current repository abides by the [incident report guidelines](#Incident-Report-Guidelines-1) and share the evidence accumulated here.
+We need people to identify and research incidents and ensure that the current reports abide by the [code of conduct](#Code-of-Conduct-1) and meet the [content standards](#Content-Standards).

-Before you start, please read our [code of conduct](#Code-of-Conduct-1).

 ### Adding & Updating Incident Reports

 #### 1. Gather evidence